signatur3-git/prompt-gen-spec/docs/project-management/milestones.md

   2. Style guide reviewed by all workstream leads and linked from documentation index.
   3. Project plan approved with sign-off from governance and documentation editors.

-### M1 – Source-of-Truth Alignment
+### M1 – Source-of-Truth Alignment *(In progress)*
 - **Purpose:** Align terminology, data models, and architectural references across all documentation tracks.
 - **Deliverables:**
   - Updated glossary synchronized with RFC 0001 terminology.
   - Architecture overview summarizing core components, interfaces, and data flows for reference by writers.
-  - Source-of-truth mapping that links RFC clauses to supporting documents.
+  - Source-of-truth mapping that links RFC clauses to supporting documents and is stored at `docs/project-management/m1-source-of-truth-mapping.md`.
 - **Acceptance Criteria:**
   1. Glossary approved by architecture and RFC editors.
   2. Architecture overview reviewed by at least two documentation authors outside the architecture team.
-  3. Mapping document stored in repository and referenced in subsequent milestone briefs.
+  3. Mapping document stored in repository at `docs/project-management/m1-source-of-truth-mapping.md` and referenced in subsequent milestone briefs.

 ### M2 – Authoring Tool Documentation Blueprint
 - **Purpose:** Define the structure, content outline, and research tasks for the Authoring Tool documentation package.